 Many consider the Georgian house to be the archetypical English home.
 Georgian architecture is the name given to the set of architectural styles between 1700 and 1840.

 The period is recognised for its attention to symmetry and proportion, following the 'Classical Orders Of Architecture' in both structure and detail.
 Simple mathematical ratios were used to determine the height of a window in relation to its width, or the shape of a room as a double cube.
-Further architectural principles of the Georgian period are described in our section on Orangeries.
+Further architectural principles of the Georgian period are described in our page on Orangeries.

 Over the years Vale Garden Houses have undertaken commissions for many beautiful, classical Georgian buildings and are proud to have persevered in ensuring that the proportions and aesthetics are reflected in the period detailing of our structures.